 Any Midwest Electric member is eligible who will be a college or trade school student in the fall of 2019.
 Members, or children of members, must enter at the annual meeting, where the winner will be drawn and must physically be attending to win.
 Money will be disbursed in Feb.
 2020 following confirmation of college or trade school enrollment with a minimum 2.5 GPA.

-This year’s Annual Meeting is June 1, 2019, at St. Marys High School.
+The Annual Meeting is typically the first Saturday in June at St. Marys High School.
 Registration and the free breakfast buffet start at 8:15 a.m.
 The business meeting starts at 9:15 a.m.
 Read Ohio Cooperative Living for more information and an RSVP card.
 Watch your mail in mid-May for your official ballot.

 The Board meets monthly to review the financial and operating performance of your cooperative.
 They review reports from the manager/CEO and department managers and provide general direction for management decisions.

 Other important issues – such as long-term planning and whether to change electric rates – are also acted upon by the Board.
 Candidates will need a commitment and a desire to always strive to do what is in the best long-term interest of the cooperative and its members.

 Any member in the district up for election may be a candidate for the Midwest Electric Board of Trustees.
 Interested members must obtain a petition from our office and get at least 15 valid signatures of members who reside within the district.

 Candidates must complete the official petition form.
 Petition forms typically are available in early spring.
 The properly completed petition must be filed in the co-op’s office by 8 a.m., May 2.
 Call us for more information, or for a copy of the Code of Regulations.